torquatos/BankAccountManager_simple/README.md

          Encapsulation:

             All critical attributes must to be PRIVATE and only being possible to be accessed or modified through getters, setter and/or business methods - integrity of the data

+         Heritage/Polimorfism:

+            Treatment and application on specific operations

      3.2 Data Structure